elisemercury/Duplicate-Image-Finder/README.md

 ## difPy for Desktop

 The new difPy desktop app brings difPy directly to your desktop.
-We are now accepting beta tester sign ups and will soon be starting our first tester access wave.

-✨🚀 **Join the [difPy for Desktop beta tester](https://difpy.short.gy/desktop-beta-ghb) program now and be among to first to test the new difPy desktop app!**
+✨🚀 **difPy for Desktop** is now available for download in the [Microsoft Store](https://go.difpy.app/desktop)!**

 -------